MayerMediaCo/MayerMediaCo2.0/src/pages/blog/beyond-sunset/index.md

 author: 'Danny Mayer'
 ---

-#Ah man, what a year!
-2015 has to be my best.
+# Ah man, what a year!
+2015 has to be my best

 Last year I failed to write my resolution.
-But since that year went so good, I thought not to miss write one now.
+But since that year went so good, I thought not to miss write one now

-2015 in review:
+* 2015 in review:

 * I've joined [Goodvidio](https://goodvid.io) and that was the best decision I made in 2015.
 Goodvidio is getting bigger and bigger and that pushes me to become a better programmer and a better professional.
 * Lots of travelling.
 I went to Sofia, Brussels, Cyprus and Athens.
 Not to mention the usual snowboarding weekend road trips.
 Unfortunately, our trip to Paris has been canceled due to [November's Paris attack](https://en.wikipedia.org/wiki/November_2015_Paris_attacks).
 Won't miss next time.